CiscoSE/BRKDEV-2004-CL21/README.md

 variables throughout the plan, (a) that approach would reduce the educational value and (b) many of these "hard coded" values derive from existing best practice parameters within the UCS ecosystem.
-Of course, they should be adjusted based on your application needs but
-- with any luck - most will not need to be changed.
+Of course, they should be adjusted based on your application needs but (with any luck) most will not need to be changed.

 There are some organization specific variables that were built into this Terraform configuration.
 Those variables and their defaults are defined in the **variables.tf** file of each subdirectory.